andrewtpoe/RN-Tic-Tac-Toe/README.md

 ## Current Status:

+### 2016/01/02:
+  - Android app Alpha is now complete.
+On app opening, user is taken to input screen to add player names.
+Opening screen will be changed to game type menu when 1 player mode is enabled.
+When game is won, a banner pops up across grid that says who won, and the 'Clear' button changes to 'New Game'.
 ### 2015/12/29:
   - Android App opens to main menu (with one button), allows users to enter their name, and displays a blank "Game" screen. iOS not currently operational.